tbnobody/OpenDTU/docs/MQTT_Topics.md

 # MQTT Topics

-The base topic, as configured in the web GUI is prepended to all follwing topics.
+The base topic, as configured in the web GUI is prepended to all following topics.
+Serial will be replaced with the serial number of the respective device.

 ## General topics